It’s Time for a New Mani—“Chiffon” Nails Is Officially the Chicest Take on Classic Neutrals

 Another day, another sheer, nude polish trend making waves.
-First it was the iconic glazed mani thanks to Hailey Bieber's manicurist Zola Ganzorigt, then clean soap nails dominated the zeitgeist, and now we're seeing even more elevated, fashion-forward iterations (read: tulle) enter the chat this fall.
+First, it was the iconic glazed chrome mani thanks to Hailey Bieber's manicurist Zola Ganzorigt, then clean soap nails dominated the zeitgeist, and now we're seeing even more elevated, fashion-forward iterations (read: tulle) enter the chat this fall.
 My personal mani fixation of the moment?
 Chiffon nails, a cooler, slightly more modern way to dress up classic neutrals.
-According to experts, this trend is already taking over fall manicures, and given its ability to pair perfectly with floor-sweeping dresses and Victorian ruffs, I'd say it's bound to stick around all winter.
+According to experts, this trend is already taking over autumn nail trends and given its ability to pair perfectly with floor-sweeping dresses and Victorian ruffs, I'd say it's bound to stick around all winter.
 Below, the full breakdown.

 What Are Chiffon Nails?

 Imagine a billowy sheet of chiffon fabric.
-Notice its silky, sheer texture with subtle shimmer—now translate that exact effect to your nail color.
+Notice its silky, sheer texture with subtle shimmer—now translate that exact effect to your nail colour.
 Just like the elegant material, chiffon nails are airy and delicate with just enough frost to catch the light (nothing too glittery).
 "Nails are always mimicking the clothes!"
-Celebrity nail artist Elle Gerstein told us about fall nail colors, and the flowy fabric was certainly all over the F/W 25 runways.
-It only makes sense nail trends would follow suit with a move towards lightly-frosted neutrals.
+Celebrity nail artist Elle Gerstein told us about autumn nail colours, and the flowy fabric was certainly all over the A/W 25 runways.
+It only makes sense that nail trends would follow suit with a move towards lightly frosted neutrals.

 I personally can't wait to try silky, chiffon nails for my next manicure (just booked the appointment, actually!), so see below for all the ideas I'm eyeing.